Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution

-\begin{itemize} \item Our T-PMambaSR gradually expands the receptive field, enabling hierarchical feature modeling to transition from local to global in a fine-grained manner, thereby improving the efficiency in capturing features at different levels. \item Our AHFRM counteracts the low-pass filtering tendencies inherent in both Transformer and Mamba modules, specifically recovering high-frequency contexts and edges lost to the low-pass filtering effect. \item Extensive experiments show that our T-PMambaSR surpasses existing lightweight Transformer- and Mamba-based SR methods in SR quality with less computational cost. \end{itemize}
+\begin{itemize} \item Our T-PMambaSR gradually expands the receptive field, enabling hierarchical feature modeling to transition from local to global in a fine-grained manner, thereby improving the efficiency in capturing features at different levels. \item Our AHFRM counteracts the low-pass filtering tendencies inherent in both Transformer and Mamba modules, specifically recovering high-frequency contexts and edges that are lost to low-pass filtering. \item Extensive experiments show that our T-PMambaSR achieves competitive performance compared with most existing lightweight Transformer- and Mamba-based SR methods, both qualitatively and quantitatively, with less computational cost. \end{itemize}